San Fernando, Camarines Sur: Demographics

+In the 2020 census, the population of San Fernando, Camarines Sur, was 38,626 people, with a density of sigfig 38,626/71.76.
+From 1975 to 2020, San Fernando grew an average of 2.24%, which means the municipality is showing a strong population growth.
+This population of 38,000 is expected to double within 20 years jumping from 38,000 to over 77,000 people in 2040.

 Religion

 The present parish priest is Rev. Fr.
 Michael Dela Rosa V.G..
 At present the parish is taking care of 22 barangays of the municipality with the vision of forming SKK, saradit na kristiyanong komunidad (basic ecclesial communities).
 There are 235 clusters of families.
 Each cluster is composed of 15-20 neighboring families.
 Each cluster has a shepherd, called a cluster leader.
 A leader serves as the co-ordinator for all pastoral and community activities.

 Economy

-Industries include hat making and bag making.
+Local industries include hat making and bag making.
 The main agricultural product is rice.
 Backyard poultry and piggery are also practiced.
 Fishery and aquatic resources include hito, dalag, martinico, carp, tilapia, eels and mirapina which thrive in fresh water.

+San Fernando was formerly included in the Metro Naga area before the designation was discontinued in 2017.

 Economic growth

 Being a town with access to water, has wide agriculture land, and is strategically located along the national highway, the town rapidly become an area of development.

 The government also made road improvements all over the rural and urban areas.
 Areas such as Planza, Pamukid, and Grijalvo have become major hubs that all combined has 21% of the GDP of the entire municipality.